-possessing virtue fully furnished with external means (ἀρετή κεχορηγημένη).
+possessing virtue fully furnished with external means (apeth κεχορηγημένη).

-General conclusion -the nortution is the same everywhere: it the circumthe given case.
+General conclusion -the nortution is the same everywhere: it varies with the circumstances of the given case.

-The conclusion, however, to which the whole discussion leads us is, that the decision what is the just or normal mal constitution in any given case must depend on the circumnot one and stances of that case-on the distribution of attributes conducive to the life of the State, and especially on the distribution of virtue-but that whatever allotment of power varies with it makes will be for the common good, and that it will not stances of give exclusive supremacy to One individual or a Few, except in the very rare case of their possessing an overwhelming superiority in virtue.
+The conclusion, however, to which the whole discussion leads us is, that the decision what is the just or normal mal constitution in any given case must depend on the circumnot one and stances of that case-on the distribution of attributes conducive to the life of the State, and especially on the distribution of virtue-but that whatever allotment of power it makes will be for the common good, and that it will not give exclusive supremacy to One individual or a Few, except in the very rare case of their possessing an overwhelming superiority in virtue.